lulibrary/puree/README.md

 ### Collection

-Configure a collection extractor to get data from a Pure host.
+Configure a collection extractor to retrieve data from a Pure host.

 ```ruby
 collection_extractor = Puree::Extractor::Collection.new config:   config,